ElektraInitiative/libelektra/src/bindings/jna/README.md

 ## Usage

-To use the bindings in a Java project, we have to include the jar file libelektra-_version_.jar in the project.
+To use the bindings in a Java project, we have to include the jar file libelektra-$VERSION.jar in the project.
 The version number is the same one as used for Elektra.
-This jar is created upon build, if you enable the jna bindings, e.g. with `cmake -DBINDINGS=jna`, see also [COMPILE](/doc/COMPILE.md#bindings).
+This jar is created upon build of Elektra if you enable the jna bindings, e.g., with `cmake -DBINDINGS=jna`, see also [COMPILE](/doc/COMPILE.md#bindings).
 Internally, `mvn` will be used to actually compile the plugin.

 Please note that the [jni plugin](/src/plugins/jni) is a different thing.
 We use the jni plugin to develop plugins for Elektra itself, whereas the jna